pgiani/clean_logs/README.md

 **console-logging**

-A wrapper around usual console.log() - This is a utility that I want to use along my frontend projects where I need to include logs for debugging and can easily turn them on/off by setting the logging level.
+A wrapper around usual console.log() - This is a utility that I want to use along my frontend projects where I need to include logs for debugging and can easily turn them on/off by setting the logging level and make the out put pretty.

 ## Usage

 ```
-const logging = require("console-logging");
+const logging = require("clean_logs");
 const logger = logging.logger;
 ```

 or ES6 import

 ```
-import {LOGGING_LEVELS, logger } from 'console-logging';
+import {LOGGING_LEVELS, logger } from 'clean_logs';
 ```

 The use case of logger.setLevel() is in production environment, just switch on/off the logger and you have extra debug logs!